mindy-tran/contagion/doc/HOWTO.md

     ill, with some probability (`P_Transmit`), the infection spreads to the other.

 We'll work backward through this chain of events.
-The `meet` method is the same for all kinds of individuals, so we can put it in the `Individual` base class.
+The `visit` method is the same for all kinds of individuals, so we can put it in the `Individual` base class.
 It is possible that *M* spreads infection to *K*, but also possible that *K* spreads infection to *M*.
 To avoid